Where to Stay in Barcelona

 What is the best area to stay in Barcelona?

-The Barri Gòtic neighbourhood is also one of the best places in Barcelona where you can stay conveniently in the shadow on a warm summer day in one of the small hidden plazas – apparently appearing out of nowhere – when you least expect it.
+The Barri Gòtic neighbourhood is also one of the best places in Barcelona where you can stay conveniently in the shadow on a warm summer day in one of the small hidden plazas – appearing out of nowhere – when you least expect it.
 Other spectacular and larger squares include the picturesque and popular Plaça Reial and the Plaça de Sant Jaume, flanked by local governmental buildings: the Ajuntament de Barcelona, the City Council, and the Palau de la Generalitat de Catalunya, seat of the Presidency of the Generalitat de Catalunya.

 Moreover, it is a great neighbourhood to spend half a day just strolling around, visiting a museum, exploring the small shops, enjoying a Catalan meal in one of the numerous restaurants and finally discovering the local nightlife and bars!